-In Hungary, throughout the last decades the core of the women's movement remained largely disconnected from wider human rights and democratization protests and women's rights claims were rarely backed by these groups.
+In Hungary, throughout the last decades the core of the women's movement remained largely disconnected from wider human rights and democratization protests, and women's rights claims were rarely backed by these groups.
 Current attacks on gender equality came as an opportunity to challenge this path.
-Yet, so far coalition building had only limited impact for women's rights.
-The 2012 mobilization to criminalize domestic violence, discussed above, stands out in this sense.
-This protest integrated several audiences beyond the usual feminist groups as well as voices of conservative women.
-The 2012 protest though remains an isolated instance.
+Yet, so far, coalition building has had only limited impact for women's rights.
+The 2012 mobilization to criminalize domestic violence stands out in this sense.
+This protest integrated several audiences beyond the usual feminist groups as well as the voices of conservative women, but it remains an isolated instance.
 Pro-democracy protests after that point have largely ignored gender issues.
-Feminist speakers were only featured incidentally in demonstrations against the FIDESZ government and the gender aspects of the shrinking democratic space were rarely addressed.
-For example, the main protest condemning the new Constitution (which introduced serious limitations to abortion and other gender equality rights), featured only male speakers; women's groups were not present, and gender topics were not addressed, despite their centrality to the new text.
-A more systematic attempt to coalition building was the creation of a pro-human rights coalition (SZIAMACI) in 2015, during attacks against the Norwegian Civic Fund.
-The objective was to raise awareness about activities pursued by civil society and to facilitate networking between them to defend from governmental attacks.
+Feminist speakers have only featured incidentally in demonstrations against the Government, and the gender aspects of the shrinking democratic space have rarely been addressed.
+For example, the main protest condemning the new Constitution (which introduced serious limitations to abortion and other gender equality rights) featured only male speakers; women's groups were not present and gender topics were not addressed despite their centrality to the new text.
+A more systematic attempt at coalition building was the creation of a pro-human rights coalition (SZIAMACI) in 2015 during attacks against the Norwegian Civic Fund.
+The objective was to raise awareness about activities pursued by civil society and to facilitate networking to defend them from governmental attacks.
 SZIAMACI includes 11 women's rights organizations, ultimately all the important groups.
 However, the visibility of the platform remains limited to date.
-Following the direct attacks on civil society organizations in 2017 and the withdrawal of accreditation of gender studies in 2018, gender equality issues became part of protest agendas, though no clear evidence of coalition building attempts can be identified even in this context (Krizsán and Sebestyén, 2019 forthcoming).
+Following the direct attacks on civil society organizations in 2017 and the withdrawal of accreditation of gender studies in 2018, gender equality issues became part of protest agendas, though no clear evidence of coalition-building attempts can be identified even in this context (Krizsán and Sebestyén 2019).